cloudposse/docs/content/kubernetes-optimization/_index.md

 ---
 title: "Kubernetes Optimization"
-description: "Procedures to scale and optimize Kubernetes cluster and its components"
+description: "Procedures and recommendations to scale and optimize Kubernetes cluster and its components"
 icon: "fa fa-chart-bar"
 ---